Skip to content

 Adding a New Setting

-1. Add the entry to contents/config/main.xml with a default value
+1. Add the entry to contents/config/main.xml with a default value.

-2. Add the UI control to the appropriate config tab (configGeneral.qml, configMetrics.qml, or configIcons.qml)
+2. Add the matching cfg_<key> property and UI control to the appropriate config tab (configGeneral.qml, configMetrics.qml, configIcons.qml, or configColors.qml) so the KCM can load and persist the value.

 Pull Requests